oliverseal/tech49-theme/README.md

 [Soda Dark](https://github.com/buymeasoda/soda-theme).

 ## Updates
+v1.3.0 Started icons.
+- Just the basics.
+Mostly to get rid of that gross gap.

 v1.2.0 Added support for Markdown Extended
 - [Markdown Extended](https://sublime.wbond.net/packages/Markdown%20Extended) is
   a great plugin that helps in the readability and composition of Markdown in